 Next on our tarantula facts list: The name "tarantula" traces its origins back to the city of Taranto, located in southern Italy.
 The term originated in the 14th century when a peculiar dancing and sweating illness called "tarantism" spread in the region.
 The citizens believed that the cause of this condition was a bite from a venomous wolf spider (Lycosa tarantula), commonly called the "tarantula."

-Although the spider responsible for tarantism was not a tarantula species, the name became associated with giant, hairy spiders over time.
+Although the spider responsible for tarantism was not a tarantula species, the name became associated with giant spiders with hairy legs over time.
 Today, the name "tarantula" describes this diverse group of spiders.

 On the other hand, the Goliath Bird-Eating Tarantula, the biggest spider, did not get the name because they exclusively feed on birds.
 Thanks to their impressive size, it merely hints at their ability to take down various creatures, including birds.